 Peer support – from injury and beyond

 As a charity, we support our members at all stages of life, from the early days following injury and throughout all of life’s challenges and milestones.
-We’d like to introduce you to Carl Martin, our Peer Support Officer for the South Coast.
+We’d like to introduce you to Carl Martin, our Network Support Officer for the South Coast.
 E: [email protected]

 I sustained my SCI on 26 September 2016.
 I was taking part in a Brands Hatch motorcycle track day when I had a highside crash, which resulted in a T5 complete injury.
 I was airlifted from the circuit to King’s College Hospital in London, where I was admitted to the intensive care unit.
 I then spent six weeks at St George’s Hospital and a further three months at the Stanmore SCI Centre.
-I first became aware of SIA when SIA’s Peer Support Officer for London, Lady-Marie Dawson-Malcolm, visited me.
+I first became aware of SIA when SIA’s Peer Support Officer (now renamed Support Network Officer) for London, Lady-Marie Dawson-Malcolm, visited me.
 She came to see me in St George’s Hospital when I was still coming to terms with what had happened.
 Her visit was so important; I was able to see someone with an SCI who was living a fulfilled life.
 During the first few months of injury, people worry about a wide range of things.
 For some it’s going back to work, while others worry about sex and relationships.
 For me, my biggest concern was getting home and looking after my daughter, who was only two-and-a-half at the time.
 I was well aware of the impact my SCI was having on my family and I was glad that Lady-Marie was able to also offer support to my wife, as she too tried to adapt to our new reality.
 Between visiting me in hospital, looking after our daughter and holding down a job, she had a lot to think about.
 Thankfully, her employer was supportive, which made a huge difference.

 A CHANGE IN DIRECTION